keweishang/algorithm_princeton/week5/README.md

    A BST, in which each node's key is a point in a 2D plane.
 The node divides the plane into 2 half-planes horizontally (for nodes at even level) or vertically (for odd level).

+* Interval search tree

+  A BST, in which each node's key is an interval (start, end).
+It allows lgN time search for any interval overlapping a given query interval.

 [2-3 search tree]: coursera_resource/2-3-search-tree.png
 [LLRB corres 2-3]: coursera_resource/LLRB-corres-2-3.png